-1. Alternatively referred to as an admin, administrator, and gatekeeper this account is a super user on a computer or network and has complete control over it.
+1. Alternatively referred to as an admin, administrator, and gatekeeper, root is a superuser on a computer or network and has complete control.
 When referring to a Unix and Linux computer this user is often known as root and on a Windows computer and network this user is often referred to as an administrator.
 However, each of these terms is interchangeable.

 - How do I know if I have Windows administrator rights?